 You can now nominate candidates to The Holberg Prize 2016.
-The prize was established by the Norwegian Parliament in 2003 and is awarded annually for outstanding scholarly work in the academic fields of the arts and humanities, social science, law and theology.
+The prize was established by the Norwegian Parliament in 2003 and is awarded annually for outstanding scholarly work within the academic fields of the arts and humanities, social sciences, law and theology.

-The Prize is awarded to scholars who have made outstanding contributions to research in the arts and humanities, social science, law or theology.
-The prize may be awarded both for work within a particular academic discipline and for work of a cross disciplinary nature.
+The Holberg Prize may be awarded both for work within a particular academic discipline and for work of a cross disciplinary nature.
 The prize winner must have had a decisive influence on international research.
 The Holberg Prize Board awards the Prize at the recommendation of the Holberg Committee.
 The Prize for 2016 amounts to 4,5 million NOK (approximately 488 000 EUR / 610 000 USD).

 The function of the nomination is to make the Committee aware of the candidate’s work.
 Scholars holding positions at universities and other research institutions, including academies, are entitled to nominate candidates to the Prize.
 The letter of nomination should be written in English and state the reason for the nomination in 2 to 3 pages.
 The nomination should also include the candidate’s CV and suggest referees who know the scholar´s work.

 Solveig Stornes, Project Manager Holberg Prize

 Tel: +47 55 58 69 92